payeye/prestashop/README.md

 - composer run phpstan

 ### Version 0.1.0-RC
-- Add widget positioning
+- Added positioning of the widget
-- Add healthcheck endpoint
+- Added healthcheck endpoint
+- Upgraded payeye/lib to the latest version.

 ### Version 0.0.39
 - Compatibility with PrestaShop 1.7.4 and higher